 “Alright everyone, grab your belongings and pile into a vehicle.
 We have another few hours to the basecamp, so get comfortable.”

-We all packed into the snow crawlers, which rumbled to life with a plume of smoke.
+We all packed into the snow crawlers, which rumbled to life with a plume of smoke from the exhaust.
 I sat with Drake in the back while someone whose name I didn’t know sat up front with the driver.

 As we pulled away, I looked out the window towards the small building.
-There was… a man.
-He was standing in the open doorway.
-He didn’t move, just stared at us with wide eyes.
-The man hardly struck me as dangerous, but filled me with a sense of unease.
-As we drove away, he walked back inside, never breaking his gaze from our departing fleet.
+There was what looked like a person standing in the open doorway.
+I don’t know how, but this individual seemed to be bent over in the doorway, as if too tall to fit under it normally.
+Although hardly striking me as dangerous, I was filled me with a sense of unease.
+As we drove away, the person walked back inside, never breaking his gaze from our departing fleet.

 I turned to Drake, looking to see if he had noticed the man as well.
 He had occupied himself by opening a book.
 I took it that he hadn’t seen the creepy guy, so I decided to not bother bringing it up.
-It wasn’t worth freaking this guy out over such a small incident.
-I barely knew him, and didn’t want my first impression to be that of some rambling lunatic.
+It wasn’t worth freaking him out over such a small incident.
+I barely knew him and didn’t want my first impression to be that of some rambling lunatic.

 The drive to the base wasn’t that bad, save for the driver trying to start up a conversation every few minutes.
 I had never been a big social person, and I sure as hell didn’t feel like starting now.